ivanenkomaksym/rust-short-url/README.md

 # Rust Short URL Service

+⚡ **High-performance, cloud-ready URL shortening service built with Rust featuring distributed coordination, real-time analytics, and multiple storage backends including Firestore, MongoDB, and Redis.**

-Simple URL shortening service written in Rust.
+URL shortening service written in Rust.
 The service provides a basic API allowing clients to pass a long URL and receive a shortened version for easy access and sharing.

 ```
 Usage: rust-short-url.exe [OPTIONS]